Shipilin/specqp/docs/specqp_manual.rst

 NOTE: Python 3.x.x version and pip library are required for installing and running the specqp software.

 NOTE: One certain tkinter (python gui tool) version and one certain MacOS version have a poor compatibility which results in rebooting the system upon running the program.
-This chance is slim but just in case you are "lucky", save your work in other applications before doing the following actions.
+This chance is slim but, just in case you are "lucky", save your work in other applications before doing the following actions.

 NOTE: for some python installations the *python* and *pip* commands can refer to Python 2.x.x version, while *python3* and *pip3* commands correspond to Python 3.x.x version.
 If that is the case for you, use *python3* and *pip3* in all steps described below

-1. Check *python* and *pip* versions by typing in Terminal (for MacOS):
+Check *python* and *pip* versions by typing in Terminal (for MacOS):

     $ which python

 and

     $ python -V